Norman Marcon

-After receiving his MD at Queen's University in 1962, he continued his specialist training at University of Toronto St. Michael's Hospital in internal medicine, he specialized in Gastroenterology at The Harvard Medical Unit, Boston City Hospital.
-His further advanced medical training was at St Mark's Hospital.
-He began his practice at the Wellesley Hospital in Toronto where he served as the Division Head and Chief for 30 years.
+After receiving his MD at Queen's University in 1962, he continued his specialist training at The University of Toronto, St. Michael's Hospital in Internal Medicine, he specialized in Gastroenterology at The Harvard Medical Unit, Boston City Hospital.
+His further advanced medical training was at St Mark's Hospital-Imperial College London.
+He began his practice at the Wellesley Hospital in Toronto where he served as the Division Chief for over 30 years.

 He developed and directed the first training program in therapeutic endoscopy in Canada.
-He developed one of the first courses in therapeutic endoscopy, with the top gastroenterologic faculty worldwide, to demonstrate, initially via satellite, live advanced cases in endoscopy for other gastroenterologists around the world.
-His research has included the application of optical coherence tomography to gastroenterology and therapies for dysplasia in Barrett's esophagus.
+He also developed one of the first courses in therapeutic endoscopy, with the top Gastroenterologic faculty worldwide, to demonstrate, initially via satellite, live advanced cases in endoscopy for other Gastroenterologists around the world.
+The course is now in its 37th year, as of 2026.

+His research has included the application of optical coherence tomography to Gastroenterology and therapies for dysplasia in Barrett's esophagus.

-He was named as an officer of the Order of Canada in 2014.
-Marcon retired in 2020.
+Dr.Marcon was named an Officer of the Order of Canada in 2014.
+Dr.Marcon retired in 2020.